tsgates/arch-wiki-markdown/wiki/Nouveau.md

 If you already installed the proprietary Nvidia driver, then remove it
 first:

-    # pacman -Rdds nvidia nvidia-utils
+    # pacman -Rdds nvidia nvidia-utils nvidia-libgl libvdpau libcl

-    # pacman -S --asdeps libgl
+You may have to replace nvidia with nvidia-304xx if you're using legacy branch.

 Be sure to also delete the /etc/X11/xorg.conf file that the Nvidia driver created (or undo the changes), or else X will fail to properly load the Nouveau driver.

+It is also recommended to reinstall xorg-server and mesa as the proprietary driver might change files provided by them.

 Installation
 ------------

-Before proceeding, have a look at the HardwareStatus to see what features are supported for a given architecture, and the list of codenames to determine the card's category.
-You could also consult Wikipedia for an even more detailed list.
+Before proceeding, figure out your card's codename (a more detailed list is available on Wikipedia) and have a look at the feature matrix to see what features are supported for your graphics card.
 Also make sure you have Xorg properly installed.

-Install the DDX driver with the xf86-video-nouveau package, which is available in the official repositories.
-It pulls in nouveau-dri as a dependency, providing the DRI driver for 3D acceleration.
+Install the xf86-video-nouveau package from the official repositories.
+It provides the DDX driver for 2D acceleration and it pulls in nouveau-dri as a dependency, providing the DRI driver for 3D acceleration.

 For 32-bit 3D support on x86_64, install lib32-nouveau-dri from the
 multilib repository.